 top of page

-Neither a mouse or moose are allowed in this prestigious building that is the House Of Gucci, director Ridley Scott's latest that observes the Gucci family's fashion empire from the 1970s to their scandalous demise in the 90s, adapted to the big screen by writers Becky Johnston and Roberto Bentivegna.
-At first, we follow an outsider Patrizia Reggiani (Lady Gaga) who meets and pursues young Maurizio Gucci (Adam Driver), son of Rodolfo (Jeremy Irons) who owns half of Gucci along with his brother Aldo (Al Pacino).
-Patrizia and Maurizio end up getting serious and marrying each other which leads them, much driven by her appetite for power, to hijack the family business after Rodolfo's passing, even if that requires some vicious tactics to remove Aldo and his son Paolo (Jared Leto) from the picture.
+Neither mice nor moose are allowed in this prestigious building that is the House Of Gucci, director Ridley Scott's latest that observes the Gucci family's fashion empire from the 1970s to their scandalous demise in the 90s, adapted by writers Becky Johnston and Roberto Bentivegna from Sara Gay Harden's nonfiction book 'The House Of Gucci: A Sensational Story Of Murder, Madness, Glamour, And Greed'.
+At first, we follow outsider Patrizia Reggiani (Lady Gaga) who meets and pursues young Maurizio Gucci (Adam Driver), son of Rodolfo (Jeremy Irons) who owns half of Gucci along with his brother Aldo (Al Pacino).
+Patrizia and Maurizio end up getting serious and marrying each other which leads them—much driven by her appetite for power—to hijack the family business after Rodolfo's passing, even if that requires some vicious tactics to remove Aldo and his son Paolo (Jared Leto) from the picture.

 Smileys: Story, Jeremy Irons